Female Pattern Baldness (FPB)

 We take pride in confirming the cause and developing a treatment plan; ultimately, a shared vision between the patients goals and what we can reali,stically deliver.
 Of course when appropriate, we will guide patients through the process of surgically restoring hair to the thinning areas.
 This may include minor touch-ups, eyebrow transplants, test procedures, and at times, extensive hair transfers and rejuvenation for the most severe conditions.

-Consult and Expert for the Best Guidance
+Consult an Expert for the Best Guidance

 With many women, we may feel confident that hormones (and some genetics) are the problem.
 However, with Unpatterned Hair Loss, other factors are contributing.
 With 15 years of experience in treating women with hair loss, Dr. John E Frank, MD is usually able to get a good sense of the diagnosis.
 However, if there is are questions or concerns about a specific medical condition, then we can recommend a small biopsy, lab test, or further analyses of the hair and scalp.
 Once confident with a diagnosis, then we can do something about it.